Arts - 360

 • Clayworks

-Students will have the opportunity to try all sorts of clayworks in this 360, including learning hand-building and sculpture techniques and some use of wheel throwing pottery techniques.
-More than just making pots and bowls, this 360 will also teach decorating and altering to make unique visual pieces.
+In a calm and supportive environment students learn a number of hand-building and sculpture techniques as well as some use of wheel throwing pottery techniques.
+More than just making pots and bowls we will be using decoration and altering to make unique visual pieces.
 Students will learn the vocabulary of the medium and apply skills to make artfully finished pieces.
+Returning students are welcome to set their own direction while assigned projects will be generated for new students.

 Get dirty, play in the mud and experience the excitement of creating.